irmen/prog8/docs/source/programming.rst

     and you'll have to set up a call in assembly code yourself that handles the banking and argument/returnvalues.

+rsave, rsavex
+    Saves all registers including status (or only X) on the stack

+rrestore, rrestorex
+    Restore all registers including status (or only X) back from the cpu hardware stack

 Library routines
 ----------------